essdot/js-lessons/doc/functions.md

 ## Bind

+"Binding" a function means to associate that function with a particular object.
+After a function is bound to an object, calling the function will run the function in the context of that object.
+So, inside the function, `this` refers to the object to which the function is bound.

-A function's `bind` method takes a `this` value, and returns a new function.
-When the new function is called, it will execute the original function, with `this` set to the value passed to `bind`.
+Functions have a method called `bind`, which performs this operation. `bind` accepts a `this` value as an argument and returns a new function.
+This new function is the original function, but bound to the `this` value that was passed in.
+So when this new function is called, `this` will always refer to the `this` value passed to `bind`, no matter how the function is invoked.

 ```javascript
 function myFunc() { return this.num }